PROFESSOR, MEDIA & CULTURAL STUDIES

 EMAIL: iroy@allegheny.edu

-As a passionate advocate of faculty-led study abroad learning, I have co-led more than eleven such
+As a passionate advocate of faculty-led study abroad learning, I have co-led multiple

-interdisciplinary Experiential Learning (EL) seminars with Allegheny College colleagues from various departments (Psychology, Geology, Art, Chemistry, Theater, and Neurobiology).
+interdisciplinary study abroad seminars with Allegheny College colleagues from various departments (Psychology, Geology, Art, Chemistry, and Theater).

 The seminars to different regions in India, East and South Africa, Sri Lanka, and Japan have sought to introduce students to non-western perspectives and experiences of neoliberal globalization.
 The three-week summer EL study abroad seminars have addressed topics such as: